k1nd0ne/VolWeb/README.md

 ## Getting Started 🛠️
 Volweb is fully dockerized and ready to be deployed on a production server.
-In order to deploy Volweb, you will need to follow these steps :
+In order to deploy Volweb, you will need to follow these steps:

 Clone the repository.